 Liz Liguori is an artist creating photographic, sculptural, and time-based work at the intersection of science and light.
 With process and experimentation as her touchstones, Liguori’s work blends high and low technology to realize the subtle beauty discovered in their communication.
 Her works range from interactive light installations to explorations of everyday objects which are dismantled, repurposed, and refashioned to propose a new form or perspective.
 The work invites an experiential exchange where the viewer can meditate upon form, function, and chance.

 With previous careers in lighting design and photography, Liguori has always been driven by the desire to paint with light.
-Her work has been presented at Taubman Museum of Art (Roanoke, Virginia), Lazy Susan Gallery (New York, NY), Reynolds Gallery (Richmond, VA), La Mama Galleria (New York, NY), Jordan Faye Contemporary (Baltimore, MD), The Gallery at Serenbe (Palmetto, GA), Science Museum of Western Virginia, The Armory Gallery (Blacksburg, VA), and Haven Arts (Bronx, NY), among others.
+Her work has been presented in New York City at the La Mama Galleria, Lazy Susan Gallery and 222 Bowery Art.
+Other selected exhibits include The Taubman Museum of Art (Roanoke, Virginia), Reynolds Gallery (Richmond, VA), Jordan Faye Contemporary (Baltimore, MD), The Gallery at Serenbe (Palmetto, GA), Science Museum of Western Virginia, The Armory Gallery (Blacksburg, VA), and Haven Arts (Bronx, NY).
+Liguori artwork is highlighted in the book, The Mountain Lake Symposium and Workshop: Artists in Locale where she also contributed an essay on her process.
 In 2016 Liguori was honored by The School of Visual Arts with the Outstanding Graduate Student award, and by The School of Architecture + Design with the Werner Graeff Memorial Book Award.
-Liguori holds an MFA in Creative Technologies from Virginia Polytechnic Institute and State University.
+Liguori holds an MFA in Creative Technologies from Virginia Polytechnic Institute and State University, and a BA in Studio Art from Drew University.